Contents

 This has an important consequence: If you distribute Orthanc to clients together with one Python script, or if you put an Orthanc server equipped with one Python script on a Web portal, you must disclose the source code of your Python script to the Orthanc community under the terms of the AGPL license.

-We suggest you to put the source code of your Python scripts on the dedicated “OrthancContributed” repository on GitHub, and/or to send it to the Orthanc Users discussion group.
+We suggest you to put the source code of your Python scripts on the dedicated “OrthancContributed” repository on GitHub, and/or to send it to the Orthanc Users discussion forum.

 Check out the FAQ about licensing for more context.